jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 }
 {% endhighlight %}

-and finally we can push and pop states like so:
+and finally, we can push and pop states like so:
 {% highlight csharp %}
 // On boot
 StateManager.Instance.PushState(new MainMenuState())